ybrid/player-sdk-swift/README.md

 ```
 With urls addressing on demand files, you can safely use ```player.pause()``` if ```player.canPause``` is true.

 As a developer, you probably want to receive changes of the playback state.
-Implement AudioPlayerListener and pass it to the AudioPlayer via the listener parameter above.
+Implement AudioPlayerListener and pass it via the listener parameter above.
 You will also receive changes of metadata, hints on problems like network stalls as well as relevant durations and playback buffer size.
 ```swift
 public protocol AudioPlayerListener : class {
     func stateChanged(_ state: PlaybackState)